 - Fistula formation into the urethra, bladder, rectum, or peritoneum may occur but is uncommon.

-- Chronic infection may lead to anaemia, hypoproteinaemia, amyloidosis and renal failure.
+- Chronic infection may lead to anaemia, hypoproteinaemia or, rarely, amyloidosis.

 - Scarring may lead to lymphatic obstruction and lymphoedema.

 - A number of arthropathies may occur in long-standing disease.